emilk/bon/README.md

 * Object (aka “map”)
 	* Maps string keys to values of any type
 	* Ended by an END_OBJECT control byte
+	* Keys must be strings, and they may NOT contain the unicode point 0.
 * List (heterogenous)
 	* Any number of values of any type (mixing of types allowed)
 	* Ended by an END_LIST control byte